 Each time I cross the pedestrian bridge in Banff, I’m struck by the intense, ever-changing beauty of this mountain town.
 Standing half-way on the bridge that crosses the Bow River, I always take a moment to pause.
 With the thundering rush of water beneath me, I can see the spray of Bow Falls in the distance and Mt.
 Rundle rising above.
 Turning full circle, I get a perfect view of Cascade Mountain, the Massive Range, and Sulphur Mountain.
 With no cars to contend with, the only noises are the odd bell from a bike passing by or a friendly “hello” from a fellow walker.

 There are many ways to experience a place and, while walking is just one of them, it provides a traveller with the rare opportunity to take a slower pace, observe the surroundings more closely, mingle with the locals (sometimes that means wildlife, too – enjoy from a safe distance!), and get some exercise.

-Both the Town of Banff and hamlet of Lake Louise have walking trails that allow you to explore on your own two feet.
-Here are the best ways to take these destinations in stride:
+Both the town of Banff and hamlet of Lake Louise have walking trails that allow you to explore on your own two feet.
+Plan your visit before you arrive, here are the best ways to take these destinations in stride:

 Follow the river

 Take the Bow River trail to bring you on the outskirts of downtown and into a quieter experience through incredible natural environments.
 I recommend you pick up the trail at the Banff Canoe Club (at the end of Wolf St. on Bow Ave.) and take a left to circle around Banff’s Central Park and under the driving bridge.
 From there, go across the Pedestrian Bridge and take the dirt path left towards Bow Falls.
 It’s up to you if you want to go up and over the stairs that lead to the base of the falls.